Rays vs. Red Sox MLB Betting Odds, Trends & Prediction

 Rays vs. Red Sox MLB Betting Trends

-The total has gone UNDER in 20 of Boston’s last 28 games
+The total has gone UNDER in 5 of Tampa Bay’s last 7 games

-The total has gone UNDER in 13 of Boston’s last 17 games at home
+The total has gone UNDER in 7 of Tampa Bay’s last 10 games against Boston

-The total has gone UNDER in 5 of Tampa Bay’s last 6 games when playing on the road against Boston
+The total has gone UNDER in 8 of Boston’s last 11 games when playing at home against Tampa Bay

 Rays vs. Red Sox MLB BETTING PREDICTION

-Take Tampa.
-The Rays are 7-3 in their last 10 games overall, are 12-5 in their last 17 games played on a Tuesday and are 16-5 in their last 21 games versus Boston.
-On the other side, the Red Sox have dropped seven out of their last 10 games overall, are winless in their last five games versus the Rays and are winless in their last six home games versus Tampa.
+Take Tampa Bay.
+Despite the loss last night, the Rays are still 22-8 in their last 30 games against the Red Sox and are 6-1 in their last seven games at Fenway Park.
+On the other side, the Red Sox have dropped 12 out of their last 15 divisional games.